 Take the new seals and springs from your kit and place them into the faucet.

-You might find it easier to put these over the end of a pencil or flathead screwdriver to fit them.
+You might find it easier to place them over the end of a pencil or flathead screwdriver to fit them.

 Step 8: Replace the Ball Assembly and Cam

-Using the new parts supplied, replace the ball assembly and cam, making sure they’re correctly aligned.
+Replace the ball assembly and cam with the new parts, making sure they are correctly aligned.

 Step 9: Reassemble the Faucet

-Turn the water supply back on and test out your repair.
+Reverse steps 1 to 3 to reassemble your faucet.
+Turn the water supply back on to test your repair.

 Pro Tip